2020 North Carolina Council of State elections: Superintendent of Public Instruction

 Mark Johnson was elected to the position of State Superintendent in 2016, defeating incumbent June Atkinson by a narrow margin.
-Johnson opted not to run for a second term as Superintendent, instead declaring his candidacy for Lieutenant Governor.
-Johnson's candidacy was unsuccessful, placing third in the Republican primary.
+Johnson opted not to run for a second term as Superintendent, instead declaring his candidacy for lieutenant governor.
+Republican Catherine Truitt, chancellor of Western Governors University North Carolina and a former education advisor to Governor Pat McCrory defeated Democrat Jen Mangrum, an associate professor at UNC Greensboro, in the general election.